 The 52-year-old, of Breadcroft Lane in Barrow-upon-Soar, pleaded guilty to two charges of theft, three of fraud and four of false accounting.

-Judge Simon Hammond described her as a "dishonest person" who carried out a "sophisticated and devious" fraud.'Campaign of dishonesty'
+Judge Simon Hammond described her as a "dishonest person" who carried out a "sophisticated and devious" fraud.

 The prosecution told Leicester Crown Court how Zarebska created fake bond certificates and transferred money between accounts.